ArchipelagoMW/Archipelago/worlds/lingo/docs/en_Lingo.md

 ## What about wall snipes?

 "Wall sniping" refers to the fact that you are able to solve puzzles on the other side of opaque walls.
-This feature is not affected by randomization, but you are almost never required to perform a wall snipe.
+This randomizer does not change how wall snipes work, and will generally not require the use of wall snipes.
 The exceptions to this are:

 * In the Courtyard, there is a row of four puzzles that say FIRST, SECOND, THIRD, and FOURTH.
 FOURTH is behind an opaque wall, but its existence can be inferred from the others.
 Solving this puzzle while standing in the Courtyard is in